gvsu-cis350/gvsu-cis350/term-projects.md

 Each week your team is required to meet (except where otherwise noted) and to create and submit a Meeting Minutes document.
 I have a [template](https://github.com/gvsu-cis350/base/tree/master/meetings) in the project start repository for you to fill out.
 Ensure you check in your minutes by each week's due date.

+Note: you are expected to have a minimum of **eight** meeting minutes posted to your repositories at appropriate dates.

 ## Team Member Issues

 No matter how much you try, there will inevitably be friction on project teams.  *Interestingly enough - this carries over to industry - learning how to work together and have open discussions is a critical skill that will help you throughout your career*.
 If you are struggling with your team and/or teammates, here are a few tips to help: